 Demonstrate Your Status

-To demonstrate your citizenship status, you’ll be required to submit a copy of one of the following documents to CaRMS by the Rank Order deadline.
+To demonstrate your citizenship status, you will be required to submit a copy of one of the following documents to CaRMS by the Rank Order deadline.
 Visit the CaRMS website for a full list of accepted document types.

-- Current Canadian Permanent Resident Card (both sides)
+- Current Canadian Permanent Resident Card (both sides of card)

 - Confirmation of Permanent Residence